 A prevailing viewpoint in the literature anticipates positive effects of LLMs on the science system.
-Potentially opportunities of LLMs on science include positive effects on scholarly productivity, quicker access to available scholarly resources via enhanced search engines to the automation of mundane, repetitive or tedious work such as correcting grammatical errors, allowing people to focus on creative and non-repetitive activities (Dwivedi et al., 2023; Lund et al., 2023).
+Potential opportunities of LLMs on science include positive effects on scholarly productivity, quicker access to available scholarly resources via enhanced search engines to the automation of mundane, repetitive or tedious work such as correcting grammatical errors, allowing people to focus on creative and non-repetitive activities (Dwivedi et al. 2023; Lund et al. 2023).
 Foremost among these anticipated benefits is the enhancement of research productivity and the elevation of publication quality.
-There is an expectation that by using these tools to improve their texts, researchers "can focus more on what to communicate to others, rather than on how to write it" (Pividori & Greene, 2023, p.
+There is an expectation that using these tools to improve their texts, researchers "can focus more on what to communicate to others, rather than on how to write it" (Pividori and Greene 2023, p.
 15).
-Staiman (2023 n.p.), for instance, notes that the writing process should be considered less an end in itself but rather "a means to an end of conveying important findings in a manner that is clear and coherent".
+Staiman (2023 n.p.), for instance, notes in a guest post for the blog of the Society for Scholarly Publishing that the writing process should be considered less an end in itself but rather "a means to an end of conveying important findings in a manner that is clear and coherent".
 Along these lines, Lund et al. (2023) suggest that the capability of ChatGPT and the like might lead to questioning the strong belief that 'publish or perish' is an important and valuable principle in academia and possibly change the criteria for evaluating tenure.
-Some scholars expect a revolution of "the whole scientific endeavor" and refer to these tools' fundamental disregard of the boundaries of scientific disciplines, which may help "bringing multidisciplinary science to new heights" (Grimaldi & Ehrler, 2023, p.
+Some scholars expect a revolution of "the whole scientific endeavor" and refer to these tools' fundamental disregard of the boundaries of scientific disciplines, which may help "bringing multidisciplinary science to new heights" (Grimaldi and Ehrler 2023, p.
 879).
-Furthermore, these tools may also lead to the democratization of science: First, the research process might be democratized as LLM-based tools may compensate for the lack of financial resources, e.g. for "traditional (human) research assistance" (Lucey & Dowling, 2023 n.p.).
-Second, the dissemination of knowledge might be democratized as these tools can easily polish the language of a text or even translate research output to multiple languages, both of which would level the field for researchers who speak English as a foreign language (Corless, 2023; Liebrenz et al., 2023).
+Furthermore, these tools may also lead to the democratization of science: First, the research process might be democratized as LLM-based tools may compensate for the lack of financial resources, e.g., for "traditional (human) research assistance", as a news article puts it (Lucey and Dowling 2023 n.p.).
+Second, the dissemination of knowledge might be democratized as these tools can easily polish the language of a text or even translate research output to multiple languages, both of which would level the field for researchers who speak English as a foreign language (Corless 2023; Liebrenz et al. 2023), or provide it in multimodal ways, including dialogical science communication at scale (Schäfer 2023).

 Among the risks for the science system identified in the literature are the adverse effects on the academic quality assurance mechanisms and, subsequently, on scientific integrity.
-The avalanche of AI-generated "scientific-looking papers devoid of scientific content" (Grimaldi & Ehrler, 2023, p.
-879) is widely expected to overburden the academic review process and foster plagiarism (Dwivedi et al., 2023).
-Biases are expected to be reinforced and errors introduced into the scholarly debate that might be difficult to identify and correct (Lund et al., 2023).
-A recent study by Liang et al. (2023) evaluating the performance of several widely-used GPT detectors found that they consistently misclassify non-native English writing samples as AI-generated, whereas native writing samples are accurately identified.
-Several scholars expect that LLMs may lead to an increase in misinformation and disinformation and more "junk science" (Corless, 2023 n.p.).
-In this regard, Lund et al. (2023) worry that the use of LLM-based tools in academia not only raises concerns about the reproducibility and transparency of research but may undermine trust in the scientific process (see also Van Noorden, 2022).
+The avalanche of AI-generated "scientific-looking papers devoid of scientific content" (Grimaldi and Ehrler 2023, p.
+879) is expected by some researchers to overburden the academic review process and foster plagiarism (Dwivedi et al. 2023).
+Biases are expected to be reinforced and errors introduced into the scholarly debate that might be difficult to identify and correct (Lund et al. 2023), including in peer review (Chubb et al. 2022).
+A recent study by Liang et al. (2023) evaluating the performance of several widely used GPT detectors found that they consistently misclassify non-native English writing samples as AI-generated, whereas native writing samples are accurately identified.
+Several scholars expect that LLMs may lead to an increase in misinformation and disinformation and more "junk science", as an article in Wiley's Advanced Science News formulates it (Corless 2023 n.p.).
+Lund et al. (2023) express apprehension regarding the utilization of LLM-based tools in academia, contending that this employment not only engenders apprehensions regarding research reproducibility and transparency but also has the potential to erode trust in the scientific process (see also Van Noorden 2022).
+Further, in an LSE Blog post, Beer (2019) raises concerns about the diminishing prospects for scientific serendipity and unexpected discoveries.